allpix-squared/allpix-squared/doc/usermanual/06_models/02_carrier_mobility.md

 ```

 This model can be selected in the configuration file via the parameter `mobility_model = "masetti"`, and the n-dopant can be
-selected via the parameter `n_dopant`.
+selected via the parameter `dopant_n`.
 Possible values for the n-dopant are arsenic and phoshorous, with phosphorous being
 the default.

 ## Arora Model